MEXT Scholarship: University Recommendation

 Application Procedures and Forms

-- 2. Field of Study and Research Plan [Required for all applicants]
+- 2. Field of Study and Research Plan [Submission of a research plan using this format is required for all applicants]

 3. Notes to Keep in Mind before Posting your Application

-1) Make sure that all of your application documents meet all requirements described in the guidelines and the checklist before checking off each item found in the checklist.
+1) Make sure that ALL of your application documents meet ALL requirements described in the guidelines checklist.

-2) In particular, your Letter of Recommendation will not be accepted if it does not meet all requirements mentioned in the guidelines.
+2) In particular, your Letter of Recommendation, and in turn your application, will not be accepted if it does not meet all requirements mentioned in the guidelines.

-3) Additionally, your transcripts also will not be accepted if they do not meet all requirements mentioned in the guidelines.
-If the form does not meet the criteria in the guidelines, please obtain additional supplemental documentation as necessary from your university, such as a detailed grade scale used be the university or a course registration record to show the year and semester when each of your courses took place before submitting your application.
+3) Additionally, your transcripts, and in turn your application, will not be accepted if they do not meet all requirements mentioned in the guidelines.
+If your transcripts do not meet the criteria in the guidelines, please obtain additional supplemental documentation, such as a detailed explanation of the grade scale, as necessary from your university before submitting your application.

-4) If the rest of your documents are ready but you are waiting for the arrival or announcement of your English language test score, please send the rest of your application in advance before the deadline.
-Follow up by delivering your language test score as soon as it is ready.
+4) If the rest of your documents are ready but you are waiting for the arrival or announcement of an English language test score, please send the rest of your application in advance before the deadline.
+Follow up by delivering a scan of your language test score certificate via email as soon as it is ready.